(1) Child care assistance will be terminated if any of the following occurs:

 (g) the child no longer meets the age requirements of ARM 37.80.102; or

-(h) the child no longer receives care at the child care facility specified in the authorization and corresponding certification plan and there is no indication that the child will be receiving care at that facility in the near future.
+(h) the child has had a span of more than five unexplained absences reported by the child care facility specified in the authorization and corresponding authorization plan and there is no indication that the child will be receiving care at that facility in the near future; or

 (i) the parent is no longer in compliance with an order or determination of the DPHHS' Child Support Enforcement Division, the parent has failed to report a change in the amount of child support the parent receives pursuant to a district court order that affects eligibility, or the parent has failed to report changes in circumstances concerning good cause reasons for the applicant or recipient not to pursue child support enforcement.